Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Discussion

-The reduced velocity is commonly used when discussing features of the flutter instability.
-If we plot the numerical predictions of $\mathcal{R}$ with respect to $\mathrm{u}$ instead of $\mathrm{Ca}$, the regime transition points will be aligned at approximately the same $\mathrm{u}$, or the critical $\mathrm{u}$ depends little on $\uplambda$, which again is consistent with \citet{Leclercq2018a}.
-Meanwhile, $\mathcal{R}$ in the static regime will not follow the same curve.
-Since this paper focuses on the drag reduction, $\mathrm{Ca}$ would be more appropriate choice than $\mathrm{u}$.
+If we plot the numerical predictions of $\mathcal{R}$ with respect to $\mathrm{u}$ instead of $\mathrm{Ca}$ as shown in \cref{fig:reduced_u_exp_num_drag_reduction}, the regime transition points will be aligned at approximately the same $\mathrm{u}$ ($\mathrm{u}\approx 70$ for Mimics 1--3 with $\mathrm{B}=2904.6$ and $\mathrm{u}\approx 50$ for Mimic 4 with $\mathrm{B}=725.1$), or the critical $\mathrm{u}$ depends little on $\uplambda$, which again is consistent with \citet{Leclercq2018a}.
+Meanwhile, $\mathcal{R}$ in the static regime does not collapse onto a single curve as we have seen in \cref{fig:exp_num_drag_reduction}.
+The dependence of drag reduction and flutter instability on $\mathrm{Ca}$ and $\mathrm{u}$ is summarized in \cref{tab:Ca_and_u}.
+Since this paper focuses on drag reduction, most of the results have been presented as functions of $\mathrm{Ca}$.